Have you ever noticed how, when things go well for us, we women say how “lucky” or “blessed” we are? And men, not so much.

 If he isn’t a man that you want to get to know and be with, his impression of you holds little meaning.

 This is one of the most freeing things I learned, and one of the very first things I pass on to my clients and my friends.
 I shared that with a new client recently, and she reacted the same way I did; it was like a light bulb went on.
 Believing this is the step that opens you up to being able to focus on what’s good for you and getting what you deserve.

 4. Stay vigilant, learn, but enjoy the ride.

 Especially at the beginning of what I called my “journey of dating like a grown-up”, I needed regular check-ins with myself about how I was feeling and the choices I was making.
 I also looked back at each of my experiences to find opportunities to learn.

 This self-awareness and openness to discovery is absolutely necessary as you date and search for love.
 The key is balancing that with being able to be in the moment and have some fun.

 Here’s what I tell my clients: Do the work and get grounded in respecting and feeling good about yourself.
 Realize that no one is anywhere near perfect, and human beings accept – even appreciate – people who are vulnerable and imperfect.
 Then go out and date.

-Answer these two questions to get started on getting in touch with your self-worth:
+Answer these two questions to get started on getting in touch with your self-worth (or to validate it):